Wales Weather: Snow across Wales causes school closures

 The closures include 65 schools in Caerphilly, 43 schools in Rhondda Cynon Taf, four schools in Bridgend and 25 schools in Merthyr Tydfil.

-Along with two closures, seven other schools in Newport have delayed their opening time to 10:00 GMT, to allow snow to be cleared.
+Along with two closures, seven other schools across the Neath Port Talbot area have delayed their opening time to 10:00 GMT, to allow snow to be cleared.

 It comes as yellow snow and ice warnings have been put in place across south, mid and west Wales.